Bang2985/tooling-trusted-releases/atr/docs/code-conventions.md

 Using `case _` breaks type checking in such situations.

+### Use f-string interpolation instead of printf style formatting

+This should be adhered to even in contexts where printf style is usually expected, such as in `log.info` calls, unless there is a reason not to, such as when there are specific printf style flags which have no f-string equivalent.

 ## HTML

 ### Use sentence case for headings, form labels, and submission buttons